rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ### Introduction to Packer

-Packer is an open-source virtual machine imaging tool, released under the MPL 2.0 license and created by Hashicorp.
+Packer is an open-source virtual machine imaging tool, released under the MPL 2.0 license, and created by Hashicorp.
 It will help you automate the process of creating virtual machine images with pre-configured operating systems and installed software from a single source configuration in both, cloud and on-prem virtualized environments.

 With Packer you can create images to be used on the following platforms: